MPC-SoK/frameworks/mp-spdz/README.md

-`./mascot-party.x` provides high security in that it tolerates two corrupted parties and it tolerates these two parties to deviate from the protocol, in which case the protocol aborts.
-Using Shamir's secret sharing, it is possible to create a faster protocol that tolerates only one corrupted party, either tolerating deviation as well or not even that for a faster execution.
+`./mascot-party.x` provides high security in that it tolerates two corrupted parties and it tolerates these two parties to deviate from the protocol, in which case the protocol aborts. `./hemi-party.x` provides less security in that it doesn't tolerate deviation but it still tolerates any two parties colluding by sharing their information.

+Using Shamir's secret
+sharing, it is possible to create a faster protocol that tolerates only one corrupted party, either tolerating deviation as well or not even that for a faster execution.
 You can use